gisikw/autovid/README.md

     - [X] KSProgramming needs a link to the github in its description
   - Caveats:
     - [ ] No easy way to configure new series (must be done through console)
-    - [ ] Monetization is not working
-    - [X] Has not been tested with large files
-    - [ ] Unique jobs potentially not working
+    - [ ] Handling race conditions and ensuring no duplicates

 - [ ] Auto-import footage from SD cards

 - [ ] Auto-reencode screen recordings as CFR

-- [ ] Host it somewhere
+- [X] Host it somewhere